Derrick Capper: Personal life

 Capper was a member of the Freemasons, and keen player of golf, rugby football and athletics sports.
 In 1976 he became the first deputy-chairman of the West Midlands Council for Sport and Recreation and at the time of his death he was president of the Shrewsbury Rugby Football Club.

-Following his retirement from the police service he lived in Shrewsbury at 18 Sandiway, Radbrook.
-He died aged 65, after two operations, at Shrewsbury Nuffield Nursing Home on 21 March 1977 and was cremated.
+Following his retirement from the police service he lived in Shrewsbury at Radbrook.